The NRL may support retrieval of records and documents in a range of formats, this could include both unstructured documents and structured data.

 See FHIR Resources & References for further detail on the data model.

 The combination of these two meta-data fields describes to a Consumer system the type and structure of the content that will be returned.
 This gives the Consumer system the information it needs to know to render the referenced record.
-For example, whether the referenced content is a publicly accessible web page, an unstructured PDF document or specific FHIR profile.
-See Retrieval Formats for further detail and the list of currently supported formats.
+For example, whether the referenced content is a publicly accessible web page of contact details, an unstructured PDF document or specific FHIR profile.
+See below for further detail and the list of currently supported formats.

 The table below describes the formats that are currently supported:

 |Contact Details (HTTP Unsecured)||A publicly accessible HTML web page or PDF detailing contact details for retrieving a record.

 Note that retrieval requests for contact details should be made directly and not via the SSP.

 |Unstructured Document||An unstructured document e.g. PDF.
 The content-type of the document returned SHOULD be in the mime-type as described on the pointer metadata (

 For unstructured documents, Consumers and Providers SHOULD support PDF as a minimum.